nrfconnect/sdk-nrfxlib/nrf_modem/doc/sockets.rst

    The cipher suites are identified by their IANA assigned values.
    By default, all supported cipher suites are allowed.
    For a complete list, see the :ref:`supported cipher_suites <nrf_supported_tls_cipher_suites>` API documentation or refer to the release notes of the modem firmware.
-   The release notes are distributed as part of the `nRF9160 modem firmware zip file`_.
+   For more information, see the release notes in the `nRF9160 modem firmware zip file`_ or `nRF91x1 LTE firmware zip file`_ depending on the SiP you are using.

 NRF_SO_SEC_PEER_VERIFY
   Set the peer verification level.